oletsky/httpexplorer/README.md

 # httpexplorer
-A Java  program for exploring HTTP protocol.
+A Java  program for exploring HTTP interconnection.
 It emulates some features of HTTP server by means of plain socket connections